charmed-kubernetes/kubernetes-docs/pages/k8s/openstack-integration.md

 ### Upgrading the integrator charm

-The openstack-integrator is not specifically tied to the version of CDK installed and may generally be upgraded at any time with the following command:
+The openstack-integrator is not specifically tied to the version of Charmed Kubernetes installed and may generally be upgraded at any time with the following command:

 ```bash